Here’s my pick of the best walks in some of the most scenic regions of South-Eastern Australia and New Zealand’s South Island.

 The sleepy village of Glenorchy sits in a dramatic landscape at the northern end of Lake Wakatipu.
 It’s a spectacular 45 minute drive from Queenstown along the shore of the lake, and worth making the trip for the drive alone.
 The scenery on offer is amongst the best in New Zealand, and there are some really world-class hikes in the area, including the famous multi-day Routeburn Track.

-Following are six of my favourite day-hikes around Glenorchy.
+Following are my favourite day-hikes around Glenorchy.
 There are majestic mountains, alpine lakes, glaciers, tumbling streams, and atmospheric beech forest.
 And you might be joined by some of New Zealand’s friendly bird life along the way.(more…)

 Queenstown is truly a hiker’s paradise.
 There’s dramatic scenery in all directions, and the mountains are filled with well maintained hiking trails.
 And as a major adventure-tourism destination the area is well serviced and cosmopolitan.